cosbor11/user-asset-translator/Follow-Up-Questions.md

 ## You listed various ways to get a 400 for validation. but there are all kinds of other possible status codes.
 List any non-validation ones and describe how their error message (for those that are errors) will be populated.
 For example you could get a 500 for various reasons.

 Pre parsing errors:
-  - 401 Unauthorized: client error status response code indicates that the request has not been applied because it lacks valid authentication credentials for the target resource.
+  - **401 Unauthorized:** client error status response code indicates that the request has not been applied because it lacks valid authentication credentials for the target resource.
-  - 403 Forbidden:  client error when they do not have access rights to the resource
+  - **403 Forbidden:**  client error when they do not have access to the resource or endpoint
-  - 405 Method Not Allowed: for example, if they try to do a GET instead of POST,
+  - **405 Method Not Allowed:** for example, if they try to do a GET instead of POST,
-  - 413 Payload Too Large
+  - **413 Payload Too Large**
+  - **400 Bad Request:** validation errors

 Parsing errors:
-  - 500 Service Error - any time the process unexpectantly fails
+  - **500 Service Error** - any time the process unexpectantly fails
-  - 504 Gateway Timeout - when the processing takes too long
+  - **504 Gateway Timeout** - when the processing takes too long

 After Parsing errors:
-  - 500 Service Error - if publishing to queue fails or any other coding error NullPointer, etc
+  - **500 Service Error** - if publishing to queue fails or any other coding error NullPointer, etc

 ## What's the strategy in your code for a unified way to serialize different kinds of exceptions into structured data in the response?